-43 U.S.C. § 1333(a) - Laws and Regulations Governing Lands (the OCSLA)3
+43 U.S.C. § 1333(a) - Laws and Regulations Governing Lands (the OCSLA)4

-The laws of the United States extend to the subsoil and seabed of the Outer Continental Shelf, all artificial islands, installations, and other devices attached to the seabed "for the purpose of exploring, developing, or producing resources therefrom," and any installation or device (other than a ship or vessel) used for the transportation of those resources.4
+The Constitution and laws and civil and political jurisdiction of the United States extend to the subsoil and seabed of the Outer Continental Shelf, all artificial islands, installations, and other devices attached to the seabed "for the purpose of exploring for, developing, or producing resources, including non-mineral energy resources," and any installation or device (other than a ship or vessel) used for the transportation or transmission of those resources.